KennthShang/CHERRY_MAGs/README.md

 cd ..
 ```

+**Noted:** You still need to install Java if your device does contain such an env

 ## Usage
 ### 1 Predicting host for your viruses
 The input should be a fasta file containing the viral sequences.
 We provide an example file named "test_contigs.fa".
 Then, the only command that you need to run is